-Effective October 1, 1992 the Unsubsidized Federal Stafford loan became available to all students regardless of income.
-Students who do not demonstrate need for a subsidized loan may apply for this loan with the difference being that the interest will not be subsidized and therefore will accumulate while the student is attending school.
+Effective October 1, 1992 the Unsubsidized Federal Stafford Ioan became available to all students regardless of income.
+Students who do not demonstrate need for a subsidized Ioan may apply for this Ioan with the difference being that the interest will not be subsidized and therefore will accumulate while the student is attending school.